QuantEcon/lecture-source-py/source/rst/kesten_processes.rst

 -------------------------

-The GARCH model is common in financial settings, where time series such as asset returns exhibit time varying volatility.
+The GARCH model is common in financial applications, where time series such as asset returns exhibit time varying volatility.

 For example, consider the following plot of daily returns on the Nasdaq Composite Index for the period 1st January 2006 to 1st November 2019.